vascoapolinario/TuringMachinesAPI/README.md

 Instead of reversible encryption, the system now uses a one-way cryptographic hash based on PBKDF2 (Rfc2898DeriveBytes).
 This means passwords cannot be decrypted, even by the server.

-Temporarily, the AesCryptoService is still used to migrate old passwords.

 ### JWT authentication

 - Login issues a signed JWT with user id, username and role in the claims.